Walker’s Bluff Casino Gives Update But Still Waiting For Update From IGB

 Rivers Waukegan Casino & nbsp, CDI-RSG Waukegan, LLC

-• Walker’s Bluff Casino Resort, LLC (County of Williamson License)
+• Walker’s Bluff Casino Resort, LLC (Licensed in Williamson County)

-• South Suburban License: Wind Creek, LLC & nbsp
+• South Suburban License granted to Wind Creek, LLC.